-For a phone that caused a lot of chatter when it debuted three years ago, you don't hear much about the original iPhone X these days.
-Maybe that's because the once radical design has since appeared on six iPhone models since the iPhone X's debut.
+For a phone that caused a lot of chatter when it debuted back in 2017, you don't hear much about the original iPhone X these days.
+Maybe that's because the once radical design has appeared on six iPhone models since the iPhone X's debut — and that's before Apple introduced another four models under the iPhone 12 name.
 Or maybe because after a spate of iPhone X imitators, Android phone makers moved on to other designs that didn't use an X-style notch.

-Most likely, though, it's because the iPhone X is getting up there in smartphone years, even at a time when users are holding onto their smartphones longer.
-It's a good thing, then, that Apple has released new iPhones, highlighted by the iPhone 12 Pro.
+Most likely, though, it's because the iPhone X is now up there in smartphone years, even with people holding on to their phones longer than ever.
+It's a good thing, then, that we have all those new iPhones, highlighted by the iPhone 12 Pro.
 This latest iPhone is one of the best phones out there and it's every bit as radical as the iPhone X once was.

 - Best iPhones: What you can buy right now

 - iPhones compared: iPhone 12 mini vs. iPhone 12 vs. iPhone 12 Pro

 The iPhone 12 Pro may share a look with the iPhone X, but we that's where the similarities end.
 This iPhone 12 Pro vs. iPhone X face-off looks at what those differences might be and why you'd be wise to consider an upgrade.

 |iPhone 12 Pro||iPhone 12 Pro Max||iPhone X|